glenwrhodes/BookWriterAI/README.md

 This writes books using the OpenAI Chat API.
 Currently works for GPT3.5 and GPT4.
 This is a Windows Forms application, although the methodologies could be applied to any development environment.
 Feel free to explore.

+Lots of time (and cost) went into developing this tool to where it is today.

 Instructions - Getting started:

 * Open in Visual Studio 2022.